20 Famous Italian Wine Regions to Visit in 2023

 Varietals: sangiovese, Chianti, syrah

 Nestled along the coast, Abruzzo is a beautiful Italian wine region with a diverse ecosystem.
 The area has some incredible organic wineries and mountain views, and locals praise the region for its unspoiled natural areas and expert wine production processes.
 Wine enthusiasts will appreciate the expertly cultivated native grape varieties like red montepulciano and white trebbiano.
-Plus, the variable climate and unique mix of mountains and coastlines make it a stunning destination.
+Plus, the variable climate and unique mix of mountains and coastlines make this Italian wine region a stunning destination.

 Varietals: montepulciano, trebbiano, sangiovese